Our Piano Journey in its Living Context

-As I write this I am in India on a two-week yoga retreat, in which each day has started with a reflective discourse on the ethics outlined in the Yoga sutras of Patanjali, the classic text from which yoga theory subsequently developed.
+As I write this I am in India on a two-week yoga retreat, in which each day has started with a reflective discourse on the ethics outlined in the Yoga Sutras of Patanjali, the classic text from which yoga theory subsequently developed.

-The first, foundational ethic presented by Patanjali was ahimsa, which can be literally translated no harm, and intrinsically means be kind.
-Without kindness, there can be no true yoga.
-And yet, as our teacher rather decisively noted:
+The first, foundational ethic presented by Patanjali was Ahimsa, which can be literally translated no harm, and essentially means be kind.

-“There are plenty of people in this world who can touch their toes – but who are still basically arseholes!”
+“There are plenty of people in this world who can touch their toes, but who are still basically arseholes!”